 There are a ton of different characters ranging from pop culture icons like el Pibe Valderrama to amazing historical characters like the Golden Mohecan King.

 It can get pretty sunny especially if your bleacher section is facing the sun as ours was.
 This year I found a guy selling Colombian hats for only $5,000 and another guy selling sun glasses for $4,000 (I always haggle with street vendors, but with those prices I did not need to.)
 The thing I spent the most money on was sunblock.

-Deoderant!
-If you are Colombian you are probably reading this and asking yourself why I am reminding people to bring deoderant.
-Colombians are usually very hygenic and carry deoderant and a toothbrush wherever they go.
-But for those foreigners that are backpacking, the bleechers get packed, hot, and muggy; no one likes to sit next to a stink bug.
+Deodorant!
+If you are Colombian you are probably reading this and asking yourself why I am reminding people to bring deodorant.
+Colombians are usually very hygienic and carry deodorant and a toothbrush wherever they go.
+But for those foreigners that are backpacking, the bleachers get packed, hot, and muggy; no one likes to sit next to a stink bug.

 Carnavladas y Ruedas

 During the day the best thing to do is go to the parades, make friends with the people in your bleacher section, drink till you don’t care about the heat, and dance!

 At night the best thing to do is to go the Carnavaladas and Ruedas.
 These are free concerts that go on throughout the city.
 I always make sure to make friends with locals, for they know about all the cool stuff going on around the city.

 Even if I didn’t have local friends I would just hop on a taxi and tell the guy to take to the carnavalada or la rueda.
 Taxis on the coast don’t have meters so make sure to determine the price before you take off.
 I haggle everything, so whatever price the taxi tells me I always reduce by $3,000.
 If they guys says no I just say alright and walk away.
 They usually whistle me back and say okay when I do that.